myleskeller/FlipPhone/docs/codelab.md

 The `addRating()` function returns a `Task` representing the entire transaction.
 In the `onRating()` function listeners are added to the task to respond to the result of the transaction.

-Now **Run** the app again and click on one of the restaurants, which should bring up the phone detail screen.
+Now **Run** the app again and click on one of the phones, which should bring up the phone detail screen.
 Click the **+** button to start adding a review.
 Add a review by picking a number of stars and entering some text.

 ![Firestore-Android11](img/Firestore-Android11.png)